My picture

 DejaVu High Legibility ("DejaVu HL") font

-As part of a pilot project on improving the accessibility of university courses to students with reading disorders (in particular dyslexia), I looked into employing a high-legibility font, but failed to find any freely available options.
-Furthermore, some of the generally available fonts that are deemed "dyslexic-friendly" have very incomplete unicode support, complicating the use of Greek and mathematical glyphs.
-Therefore, I created a variant of DejaVu (itself an unicode expansion of Bitstream Vera) with a very strong focus on legibility (at the cost of aesthetic beauty).
+Background: I looked into employing a high-legibility font, but failed to find any freely available options.
+Furthermore, some of the generally available fonts that are deemed "dyslexic-friendly" have very incomplete unicode support, complicating the use of Greek and mathematical glyphs, which are ubiquitous in science.
+Therefore, I created a variant of DejaVu (itself an unicode expansion of Bitstream Vera) with a strong focus on legibility.

 Sample text: creation of DejaVu HL